 On February 1, 2017, Pastor Adamik began his ministry as St' Paul's Pastor.

 Pastor Chad was formally installed in a special service on Sunday March 9, 2017.
+Pastor Chad resigned effective July 17, 2022 to move with his husband, the Rev. Thomas Blake, to Connecticut.

 In October, 2017, St. Paul's celebrated its 50th Anniversary in ministry in the Carson City area and joined in the observance of the 500th Anniversary of the Lutheran Reformation (October 31, 1517).